ChengliZhu777/VINet/README.md

 # VINet: Vertically Invariant Network for Vertical and Horizontal Scene Text Recognition
-This repo releases the code and dataset of "VINet: Vertically Invariant Network for Vertical and Horizontal Scene Text Recognitionk".
+This repo releases the code and dataset of "VINet: Vertically Invariant Network for Vertical and Horizontal Scene Text Recognition".
 For more details, please refer to our paper.

 ![Architecture](./Architecture.png)